7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 What urls are in their JS?
 Which of these share analytics code?
 What domains do they own?
-Which certs are abouit to expire?
+Which certs are about to expire?
 What are all the links on this site?
 What are this on this site?
 What are this customer's ASN?